cheater/articles/first-haskell-script.md

 	    case new_friend of
 	        "" -> loop friends
 	        _ -> loop (new_friend:friends)
 The *case* clause is like a cooler version of *if*; you know it from some *constructive* languages as well.
-It allows is to match against values; additionally we can do *pattern matching*.
+It allows us to have multiple branches and match against values; additionally we can do *pattern matching*.
+The first case which is matched is used; further cases are not inspected.
 The final option has a pattern of *_*.
 A pattern of the form *x* just matches everything.
 It is used as a catch-all in case the previous options didn't match.
-The first case which is matched is used; further cases are not inspected.

 Now let's use *Maybe* to do some out-of-band signaling.
 There are two out-of-band values for *Maybe*: *Just* and *Nothing*.
-You use *Just* by making your return value *Just whatever_value*; you use *Nothing* by simply making your value *Nothing*.
-Using *Nothing* is much like using *Null* in Java, *None* in Python or *0* or *-1* in C. Let's convert *iteration*; our current version is:
+You use *Just* by making your return value *Just whatever_value*; you use *Nothing* by simply making your return value *Nothing*.
+Using *Nothing* is much like using *Null* in Java, *None* in Python or *0* or *-1* in C, [but without the problems](http://qconlondon.com/london-2009/presentation/Null+References%3A+The+Billion+Dollar+Mistake).
+Let's convert *iteration*; our current version is:
 	    if known name friends
 	        then do
 	            putStrLn ("Hello, " ++ name ++ "!
 How have you been?")